 - Cocoa butter is the fat that comes from cocoa beans, and it smells absolutely delicious, in my opinion.
 Cocoa butter naturally moisturizes the skin and heals dry, chapped skin.

-- With it’s antiviral, anti-inflammatory, and antibacterial properties, this ingredient is essential in fighting against chapped or dry skin.
+- This ingredient is essential in fighting against chapped or dry skin with its antiviral, anti-inflammatory, and antibacterial properties.
 It forms a protective wall by sealing moisture in the skin without clogging up the pores.

 - Beeswax is needed in this recipe to allow the lotion bars to keep their shape.

 - Several essentials oils can do wonders for skin imperfections as well as having many healing properties.

 - I personally like using frankincense and lavender in my lotion bars because of the soothing properties these oils have for the skin.

 - See more information on each essential oil below.

 - Frankincense is incredible for the skin and can be used as a daily moisturizer.
 It can reduce blemishes, fine lines, wrinkles, and age spots.

 - Frankincense has rejuvenating properties for the skin and is good for dry, flaky skin.
 Use this essential oil when the skin is dry or cracked.